sperelgut/sperelgut.github.io/README.md

 ## Work Experience
 **Contract Software Engineer @ NotHalfBadGames (_Feb 2023 - Present_)**
-- Software Engineer for a new unreleased video game development start up working on a global economics-based strategy game.
+- Software Engineer for a new unreleased video game development start-up working on a global economics-based strategy game.
 - Responsible for the creation of development tools, demos, micro environment physics simulations, user interface, and data analysis.
-- Extensive visualization and manipulation of large amount of csv data in order to incorporate accurate geographical information into game environment.
+- Extensive visualization and manipulation of large amounts of csv data in order to incorporate accurate geographical information into the game environment.
-- All tasks performed utilizing advanced data Structures, extensive object orient programming, and Git with programming in Python, Gdscript, and QGIS.
+- All tasks performed utilizing advanced data Structures, extensive object oriented programming, and Git with programming in Python, Gdscript, and QGIS.

 **Student Teaching Assistant @ University of California Davis (_Jan 2021 - june_2021_)**
 - Worked as a student teaching assistant for an Introductory C Programming Course